AbdelH2O/blokbustr/README.md

 - **services**
 	- `watcher`: Service for monitoring blockchain events
 	- `explorer`: Service for processing and analyzing blockchain data
+	- `identifier`: Service for identifying and storing wallets and their owner (exchanges, etc.)
 - **infra**: Infrastructure as code (using AWS CDK)

 ## Prerequisites